openscoring/openscoring/README.md

 Deletes a model.

+The response body is a JSON serialized form of an `org.openscoring.common.SimpleResponse` [(source)] (https://github.com/jpmml/openscoring/blob/master/openscoring-common/src/main/java/org/openscoring/common/SimpleResponse.java) object.

 Response status codes:
-* 204 No Content.
+* 200 OK.
 The model was deleted.
 * 403 Forbidden.
 The acting user does not have an "admin" role.
 * 404 Not Found.
 The requested model was not found.
 * 500 Internal Server Error.
 The undeployment failed temporarily.